thecamels/zabbix/README.md

 Template App Brocade HBA
 ======
 Monitoring for Network Adapters - Brocade.
 Template is usind Discovery to create Items and Triggers.
+You need also add SUDO for zabbix user: ```zabbix ALL=(ALL) NOPASSWD: /usr/bin/bcu```

 Template App Nscd
 ======